 It is easy to assume that if the oil industry is gone, Norway needs to find another industry to replace the 33% of its exports which are suddenly gone.
 But this is simply not true.

-As I elaborated earlier, a country really only need to match its imports.
-Norway need to export goods and services to equal value of its exports.
+As I explained earlier, a country really only needs to match its imports.
+Norway needs to export goods and services of equal value to its exports.

-According to SSB (Norwegian Statistical Central Bureau) Norway has this trade balance in 2019:
+According to SSB (Norwegian Statistical Central Bureau) Norway had this trade balance in 2019: